nicheinc/nullable/README.md

 - Anonymous fields are skipped
 - The `string` tag option is ignored

+Note that the `omitempty` option does not affect `Nullable` types.
+The default JSON marshaller never omits struct values, but `nullable.MarhsalJSON` takes the use of a `Nullable` type as an indication to omit the field if it's unset, even if `omitempty` is absent.

 To avoid accidentally calling the default implementation, it may be prudent to implement a `MarshalJSON` for relevant types that simply calls